tamzinatkins/offmychest/post-ideas/brain-dump.md

 this idea of knowing the flip-side is valuable elsewhere - not just saying you don't want to work anymore tonight, but then not providing yourself WITH an activity of what TO do, that I find myself falling back into doing work instead of some other personal activity, because I simply didn't know what TO do.

 After college, you're very likely to be working on a team with engineers of different disciplines, as well as non-engineers - be open to learning about their disciplines and don't bash their chosen discipline - respect everyone equally -

+Why I didn't consider CS in college
+I thought computer science wasn't for me - because I'm female.
+So I didn't try it.
+I felt like I wanted to open the computer science education door, and take a peak, and subsequently slammed it shut - and I regret not feeling comfortable to explore it more.
+I felt like it was my job to get in and out (aka: graduate in four years) - take my requirements to graduate, not wanting to pay for additional courses.